 - Antioxidants – including vitamin C, help to mop up free radicals caused by environmental damage

 - AHA/BHA (alpha-hydroxy acids/beta hydroxy acids) – helps to exfoliate and renew the skin

 - Growth factors – a relatively new addition, growth factors help to repair and regenerate skin

-Not only can our Dermal Clinicians & Injecting Team prescribe a skin care routine that best suits your particular skin type and works to combat any of your skin issues, they can also recommend the best in-clinic treatments available to supplement your skin care routine, which may help to improve your skin problems more efficiently and prevent any further damage.
+Not only can our Dermal Clinicians & Injecting Team prescribe a skincare routine that best suits your particular skin type and works to combat any of your skin issues, but they can also recommend the best in-clinic treatments available to supplement your skincare routine, which may help to improve your skin problems more efficiently and prevent any further damage.

-Our team at Coco Ruby Skin & Anti-Ageing can help with skin conditions and problems such as:
+Our team at Coco Ruby Skin & Anti-Ageing can help create an Essential Skin Care Kit for clients with skin conditions and problems such as:

 - Enlarged Pores or Blackheads